tfreundo/airflow-dev-env/README.md

 * Easily extensible
 * Convenient development

+**Alternatives** to this approach:
+* Use Airflow natively via pip (not really an option on Windows)
+* Use Airflow natively via WSL (works ok but not really convenient in my opinion)

+**Advantages of this solution**:
+* Having a local environment that is way closer to an actual production deployment
+* Great development experience as DAGs and Plugins are directly mounted to the Airflow Docker Container.
+Develop on the host with your preferred IDE and directly see the results in your Docker environment

 ## How to set it up
 Simply run `docker-compose up -d` and you're up and running.
 If everything worked, your Airflow should be ready under `http://localhost:8080/`.
 You can further evaluate that everything works as expected, by executing the `example_dag`.